ACrazyCactus/MyAnimalSetup/README.md

 https://www.farming-simulator.com/mod.php?mod_id=333997&title=fs2025

+This currently also includes Hoff Bergmann animals/models, because that's where I made/tested my animals.xml files, I may pull those out and make them secondary files or something in the future.
+Right now I'm more focused on getting pigs, cows, sheep, and chickens going.

 This is just a collection of files from there for a unified animal package to move around my saves.
 I've started modifying the i3d models provided in AnimalPackage to work with realisticLivestock (ear tags, bumIds, markers, monitors), thus why I don't simply reference those FS25_ mod directories.
 That would've been much easier.